What is Entrepreneurship Development in India?

 • Boost to local manufacturing and sectors.

-• Encourage “Make in India” products.
+• Encourage the “Make in India” initiative.

 This scheme empowers entrepreneurs to make products for India and the world.